airbytehq/airbyte/docs/connector-development/config-based/connector-definition.md

    k2: "MyKey is {{ options.MyKey }}"
 ```

-In this example, outer.inner.k2 will evaluate to "MyValue"
+In this example, outer.inner.k2 will evaluate to "MyKey is MyValue"

 ## References

-Strings can contain references to values previously defined.
+Strings can contain references to previously defined values.
 The parser will dereference these values to produce a complete ConnectionDefinition

 References can be defined using a *ref(<arg>) string.